techservicesillinois/awscli-login/docs/readme/body.rst

 user will receive either a phone call or a push to the default Duo device.

-For an easier way to switch between multiple profiles, consider an alias like this in your shell's start-up script:
+For an easier way to switch between multiple profiles, consider adding a shell function like this in your shell's start-up script:

     $ awsprofile () { [ "$1" ] && export AWS_PROFILE=$1 || unset AWS_PROFILE; }